uriannrima/next-nest-induction/README.md

     - nvm install <version>: To install the node version that you want.
   - On Linux/WSL you may define a default version that will be used whenever you enter your environment.
 - Node.js **(required)**:
-  - We're going to use **version 16** because of the node-box boilerplate, but the newer the better for your projects.
   - Javascript Runtime, required to run our web development tools, to build, transpile, run, etc.
   - Installation:
     - If you have NVM: